SAP-archive/helm-broker/docs/10-addons-docs.md

   Provide your own documentation
   </summary>

 Store documentation for each object in the `docs/{object_name}` directory.
 In the `docs.yaml` file, set the **url** parameter to the `{{ .Values.addonsRepositoryURL }}` variable, which points to your addon compressed to a `.tgz` file.
-During the provisioning process, the Helm Broker pushes this variable into the chart.
+During the provisioning process, Helm Broker pushes this variable into the chart.
 The **filter** parameter in the ClusterAssetGroup or AssetGroup definition must point to the `docs/{object_name}` directory that contains the documentation.

   </details>
   <details>